 You may start work one month after your notice was served.
 This work may include footings and foundations that extend under the adjoining owner’s land.

 The wall will be built wholly at your own expense, and you will be expected to compensate any adjoining owner for any damage to his property, garden or plants caused by the building of the wall, or the placing of footings and foundations.

 What happens if I cannot agree with my neighbour?

-If there is a disagreement about any work on a boundary line, including compensation, then Party Wall Surveyors can be appointed and the dispute settled using the resolution procedures in the Party Wall etc Act.
+If there is a disagreement about any work on a boundary line, including compensation, then Party Wall Surveyors should be appointed, and the dispute settled using the resolution procedures in the Party Wall etc Act.
 This usually means that a Party Wall Award is agreed.
 For more details about disputes, see ‘Resolving disputes’.

 Only if the boundary line runs through it.
 If it does, it is known as a party fence wall and can be used by either neighbour. if the wall is all on one side or the other, it is not a party wall and it can only be used by the neighbour who owns it.